-- There is an app you can download called TUPUY which gives free audio tour for the basilica but you have to create account and log in to get it.
+- There is an app you can download called TUPUY which gives a free audio tour for the basilica but you have to create an account and log in to get it.

-- Dress appropriately and keep silence as there is ongoing mass and adoration throughout the day.
+- Dress appropriately and keep silence as there are ongoing mass and adoration throughout the day.
 Don’t forget to light a candle and say a prayer 🙂

-- It is very crowded place, Beware of the pick-pocketers and souvenir sellers!!
+- It is a very crowded place, Beware of the pick-pocketers and souvenir sellers!!

 - Not many people know that there is also another historic church on the Montmartre hill called ‘The Church of Saint Peter of Montmartre’.
 Founded by Saint-Denis and dated back to the third century by the archaeologists, this is one of the oldest surviving churches in Paris.
 It is believed that Saint Ignatius Loyola made vows to establish the Jesuit order of priests here in 1534.
 This church was rebuilt in the 19th century and is almost not known since the popularity of Sacre-Coeur but if you are interested and have time in your hand, why not visit this hidden gem of history?